Pimples on Labia: Causes, How to Prevent & Treatment of Vaginal Pimples

 What are the probable causes of pimples on your labia?

-• Contact dermatitis - Sometimes, chemicals from hygiene products like soaps, pads, tampons, detergents, bubble baths, condoms or even your own urine, perspiration or discharge can cause contact dermatitis, which causes itchy or painful bumps on your labia.
+- Contact dermatitis - Chemicals from hygiene products like soaps, pads, tampons, detergents, bubble baths, or condoms can trigger contact dermatitis.
+Even your own urine, perspiration, or discharge can cause this reaction, leading to itchy or painful bumps that may appear as a whitehead labia or inflamed pimple on vulva.

 How do you cure labia pimples?